dcetin/Simple-CV/README.md

-# Resume
+# Simple-CV

-A minimalistic, multi-page CV/resume template.
-I prepared it according to some [general guidelines](http://dcetin.me/en/blog/how-to-write-a-good-cv) I had in mind.
-The template was originally based on [that of Sourabh Bajaj](https://github.com/sb2nov/resume), which is also worth a look.
+A minimalistic, multi-page CV template with BibTex support.
+My motivation was some [general guidelines](http://dcetin.me/en/blog/how-to-write-a-good-cv) I had in mind, though the actual LaTeX template was mainly inspired by works of [Sourabh Bajaj](https://github.com/sb2nov/resume) and [Seojin Bang](https://github.com/SeojinBang/TidyCV).

 ## Usage

-Supports Chinese and Cyrillic characters, just need to uncomment relevant lines in the preamble.
+Theme color and bibliography style can be set at the top of the main tex file.
-Different color themes can be applied by choosing them appropriately in the main file.
+Template supports Chinese and Cyrillic characters, you just need to comment in the relevant lines in the preamble.

 ## Preview